 CAPE's Peer Education Program centers student voices and leadership in gender-based violence prevention and sexual health promotion efforts at Oregon State, recognizing that students are the experts of their experience and know their community best.
 CAPE peer educators work collaboratively to develop peer-led educational initiatives, workshops, outreach events, and activities centered on violence prevention and sexual health, helping equip our community with the knowledge, skills and resources to prevent gender-based violence from occurring in the first place.

-What is a CAPE Peer Educator?
+What do CAPE Peer Educators do?

 CAPE peer educators design, implement and evaluate peer-led primary prevention programming.
 This includes facilitating and developing content on gender-based violence prevention, bystander intervention, sexual health, healthy relationships, healthy sexuality, and survivor support.
 Examples of specific peer educator responsibilities include:

-• Tabling
+- Tabling

-• Facilitating educational workshops
+- Facilitating educational workshops

-• Planning and hosting events with campus and community partners
+- Planning and hosting events with campus and community partners

-• Planning and implementing programming for Domestic Violence Awareness Month (DVAM), Stalking Prevention & Awareness Month (SPAM), and Sexual Assault Awareness/Action Month (SAAM)
+- Planning and implementing programming for Domestic Violence Awareness Month (DVAM), Stalking Prevention & Awareness Month (SPAM), and Sexual Assault Awareness/Action Month (SAAM)

-• Creating educational curriculum and content
+- Creating educational curriculum and content

 Application Process